goruck/smart-zoneminder/README.md

 Parameter | Default Value | Note |
 |:------------|:-------:|:------:
-MIN_SVM_PROBA | 0.8 | Minimum probablity for a valid face returned by the SVM classifier.
+MIN_SVM_PROBA | 0.8 | Minimum probability for a valid face returned by the SVM classifier.
 NUMBER_OF_TIMES_TO_UPSAMPLE | 1 | Factor to scale image when looking for faces.
 FACE_DET_MODEL | cnn | Can be either 'cnn' or 'hog'. cnn works much better but uses more memory and is slower.
 NUM_JITTERS | 100 | How many times to re-sample when calculating face encoding